United Way of New York City

 UWNYC focuses on four strategic pillars:

-1. Health Equity: Addressing root causes of health disparities in Black and Brown communities through programs like Choose Healthy Life; expanding access to screenings, vaccinations, and preventative care
+1. Health Equity: Addressing root causes of health disparities in Black and Brown communities through programmes like Choose Healthy Life; expanding access to screenings, vaccinations, and preventative care

-2. Education Equity: Supporting child literacy initiatives and educational programs that promote economic mobility
+2. Education Equity: Supporting child literacy initiatives and educational programmes that promote economic mobility

 3. Justice & Opportunity: Criminal justice reform initiatives including community violence intervention, reentry support, and addressing cycles of trauma and incarceration

-4. Food & Benefits Access: Operating the largest network of emergency food programs in NYC; connecting low-income New Yorkers to SNAP and other public benefits; ensuring dignified access to nutritious food
+4. Food & Benefits Access: Operating the largest network of emergency food programmes in NYC; connecting low-income New Yorkers to SNAP and other public benefits; ensuring dignified access to nutritious food

 As Grace Bonilla explains, "The mission has always been steady: we want New Yorkers to thrive.
 What has changed is the needs of New Yorkers, and we have been at the forefront of addressing both emerging and longstanding policy needs."